403-ko2/403-ko2/README.md

 ## Hi there, I go by Zae 🍂

 🔭 I’m currently working on my Capstone: Creating + designing a Video Game from scratch, engine and all!
-🌱 I’m currently using Java and Python
+🌱 My stack now includes Java and Python
 💬 Ask me about anything
 ⚡ Fun fact: im pretty cool
 <!--